Search NodeBook

 Now that we have a clearer picture of where buffer memory lives, let's talk about the tools you use to manipulate it.
 This is the point where theory becomes practice, and where most developers make an incorrect decision.
 The three main functions we need to understand are Buffer.slice(), Buffer.subarray(), and Buffer.from() (when used with another buffer or ArrayBuffer).

-Let’s start with the one that caused my team so much pain: slice().
+Let's start with the one that causes a lot of trouble: slice().
 If you come from a JavaScript background, your habitual programming patterns suggest that Array.prototype.slice() creates a shallow copy.
 You slice an array, you get a new array, and you can modify one without affecting the other.
 This is a lie when it comes to buffers.

 Buffer.prototype.slice() does not create a copy.
 It creates a view.